depop-archive/archived-python-automock/README.rst

 Ok, so you've mocked your API clients or whatever.
 How do you test the mocked functions themselves if they're mocked out everywhere?

-Firstly you could just not inherit from ``AutomockTestCase`` in those tests.
+Firstly, you could just not inherit from ``AutomockTestCase`` in those tests.

 But maybe you have a bunch of other automocks you want to keep in place still.